 Age of Heroes

-The Combine Empire finally decides the time is right to attempt to leave Kunark and reclaim their forefather's lands.
+The Combine Empire finally decided the time is right to attempt to leave Kunark and reclaim their forefather's lands.
 After many centuries away, the Combine established a foothold on the west coast and founded the city of Qeynos.

 In 2009, Sony Online Entertainment published a hard-cover book to celebrate the tenth anniversary of the franchise.
 The book features many behind the scenes details, interviews, lore, concept art, and player stories from all of the games and expansions in the series.
 The final chapter of the book, entitled "EverQuest Next," was written by the series' creative director, Rich Waters.
 In this chapter, he confirms the existence of a new game.